Kissing, Bavaria

 Kissing was first mentioned in a document in 1050 AD as Chissingin, it was a minor regional centre of rule and jurisdiction called a Hofmark.
 In even earlier times, around 500, there was a thing hill nearby, which was later swept away by the floods of the river Lech.

 The surname Kissinger (as in Henry Kissinger) means inhabitant of Kissing or Kissingen.
+The English meaning of the village's name has resulted in its being the butt of jokes in popular media.
+For instance, The Grand Tour featured the village in the 2017 episode "[censored] to [censored]", as part of a road trip from Wank via Kissing, Petting, and Fugging (then named Fucking) to Wedding.